fryagbye/tinderboxwithquarto/README.md

 In this case, if necessary, delete the quoted label name in Stamp and perform the detection manually by following the steps below.

-1. Make: Clear Cross-Reference List（Delete all citation labels under the Reference List.）
+1. Labels: Clear Cross-Reference List（Delete all citation labels under the Reference List.）
-2. Make: Cross-Reference List（Re-detect the quoted label.）
+2. Labels: Make Cross-Reference List（Re-detect the quoted label.）